-"WHAT shall I do," said a very little Dog one day to his mother, " to shew my gratitude to our good master, and make myself of some value to him?
-I cannot draw or carry burdens, like the horse; nor give him milk, like the cow; nor lend him my covering for his clothing, like the sheep; nor produce him eggs, like the poultry; nor catch mice and rats fo well as the cat.
-I cannot divert him with finging, like the canaries and linnets; nor can I defend him against robbers, like our relation Towzer.
+"What shall I do," said a very little Dog one day to his mother, " to shew my gratitude to our good master, and make myself of some value to him?
+I cannot draw or carry burdens, like the horse; nor give him milk, like the cow; nor lend him my covering for his clothing, like the sheep; nor produce him eggs, like the poultry; nor catch mice and rats so well as the cat.
+I cannot divert him with singing, like the canaries and linnets; nor can I defend him against robbers, like our relation Tow-zer.
 I should not be of use to him even if I were dead, as the hogs are.
-I am a poor infignificant creature, not worth the cost of keeping; and I don't see that I can do a fingle thing to entitle me to his regard."
-So faying, the poor little Dog hung down his head in filent despondency.
+I am a poor insignificant creature, not worth the cost of keeping; and I don't see that I can do a single thing to entitle me to his regard."
+So saying, the poor little Dog hung down his head in silent despondency.

-"My dear child," replied his mother, "though your abilities are but fmall, yet a hearty good-will is fufficient to supply all defects.
+"My dear child," replied his mother, "though your abilities are but small, yet a hearty good-will is sufficient to supply all defects.
 Do but love him dearly, and prove your love by all the means in your power, and you will not fail to please him."

-The little Dog was comforted with this assurance; and on his master's approach, ran to him, licked his feet, gamboled before him, and every now and then stopped, wagging his tail, and looking up to his master with expresfions of the most humble and affeced him.
-Ha! little Fido, faid he, you are an honest, good-natured little fellow!-and stooped down to pat his head.
+The little Dog was comforted with this affurance; and on his mafter's approach, ran to him, licked his feet, gamboled before him, and every now and then stopped, wagging his tail, and looking up to his master with expressions of the most humble and affections of the most humble and affections.

+ed him.
+Ha! little Fido, said he, you are an honest, good-natured little fellow!-and stooped down to pat his head.
 Poor Fido was ready to go out of his wits with joy.

-Fido was now his master's constant companion in his walks, playing and skipping round him, and amusing him by a thousand sportive tricks.
+Fido was now his mafter's constant companion in his walks, playing and skipping round him, and amusing him by a thousand sportive tricks.
 He took care, however, not to be troublesome by leaping on him with dirty paws, nor would he follow him into the parlour, unless invited.
-He also attempted to make himself useful by a number of little fervices.
+He also attempted to make himself useful by a number of little services.
 He would drive away the sparrows as they were stealing the chickens' meat; and would run and bark with the utmost fury at any strange pigs or other animals that offered to come into the yard.
-He kept the poultry, geefe, and pigs from straying beyond their bounds, and particularly from doing mischief in the gar-Vol. I. G den.

-den.
-He was always ready to alarm Towzer if there was any suspicious noise about the house, day or night.
-If his master pulled off his coat in the field to help his workmen, as he would sometimes do, Fido always sat by it, and would not suffer either man or beast to touch it.
+He kept the poultry, geefe, and pigs from straying beyond their bounds, and particularly from doing mischief in the gar-VOL. I. G den.
+He was always ready to alarm Towzer if there was any fuspicious noise about the house, day or night.
+If his master pulled off his coat in the field to help his workmen, as he would fometimes do, Fido always fat by it, and would not suffer either man or beast to touch it.
 By this means he came to be considered as a very trusty protector of his master's property.